kondoumh/sbe-tauri-poc/README.md

 ### Navigation Tracking
 Real-time monitoring of WebView navigation events to maintain an accurate history of visited pages.

+## 🔗 Related Projects

+This is an experimental Tauri-based trial implementation inspired by the original SBE (Scrapbox in Electron).
+The original Electron implementation with full features can be found here:

+- **[SBE - Scrapbox in Electron](https://github.com/kondoumh/sbe)** - The original desktop application built with Electron

 ## 🤝 Contributing

 This is a proof-of-concept project demonstrating Tauri's capabilities.
 Contributions and suggestions are welcome!